Welsh people: Modern times

 The population of Wales doubled from 587,000 in 1801 to 1,163,000 in 1851 and had reached 2,421,000 by 1911.
 Most of the increase came in the coal mining districts; especially Glamorganshire, which grew from 71,000 in 1801 to 232,000 in 1851 and 1,122,000 in 1911.
 Part of this increase can be attributed to the demographic transition seen in most industrialising countries during the Industrial Revolution, as death rates dropped and birth rates remained steady.
 However, there was also a large-scale migration into Wales during the Industrial Revolution.
-The English were the most numerous group, but there were also considerable numbers of Irish; and smaller numbers of other ethnic groups, including Italians migrated to South Wales.
+The English were the most numerous group, but there were also considerable numbers of Irish; and smaller numbers of other ethnic groups, including Italians who migrated to South Wales.
 Wales received other immigration from various parts of the British Commonwealth of Nations in the 20th century, and African-Caribbean and Asian communities immigrated particularly to urban Wales.

+In the 2021 Census, 0.12% (71,440) of the usual resident population of England and Wales identified as Gypsy or Irish Traveller.
+Of these, 94.9% (67,815) lived in England and 5.1% (3,630) lived in Wales.

+The most common identity amongst people without a UK identity in Wales was Polish (0.7% of usual residents), followed by Irish (0.3%), Romanian (0.2%) and Indian (0.2%).